BUTTERFLIES & PLANTS II

 Decidedly less common locally than Tropical Leafwing is Goatweed Leafwing.
 Karen found this Goatweed female basking on gravel in the front yard (11 March 2012).

-Each year, one or two Red-bordered Satyrs stray from the high canyons and end up in our yard.
-This very worn individual is missing its right rear wing (11 October 2009)
+Infrequently, a Red-bordered Satyr strays from the high canyons and ends up in our yard.
+This very worn individual is missing its right rear wing (11 October 2009).

 Jump to Butterflies and Plants I

 Jump to Butterflies and Plants III